Imtruongz/clone-spotify/README.md

 ## Overview
-Clone website Spotify music use HTML, CSS, and Javascript for development
+Clone the Spotify Music website using HTML, CSS, and JavaScript for development

 **Things I learned include:**
 HTML, CSS, JavaScript